 2. Get your OKRs reviewed

 Weekdone offers free OKR consultation.
 If you are having trouble setting up your OKRs or if you just want to have a professional eye review them, you can have a consultation with one of our OKR experts.
 They have experience setting up and advising companies of all sizes and are excited to help you and your team set better goals and achieve them.
 This is especially great if you are new to OKR methodology.
-Set up an appointment here.
+Contact us to set up an appointment.

 3. The new weekly achievement indicator

 Weekdone has a new and improved version of its automated smart OKR dashboards.
 The new visualizations and graphs show at a quick glance, where you are with your progress compared to expectations.
 The key to good OKRs is to always know how you, your team, and your company

 4. Using comments

 Key Result comments are great for not only providing feedback to

 5. Linking Weekly Plans to long term goals

 See how your weekly Plans fit into your long term goals.
 You can link weekly Plans to your Objectives to create a list of tasks that have gone into accomplishing a given goal.
 This is a best practice we strongly suggest, it not only substantiates your progress on your Key